top of page

 You can serve this in two ways --

-Add the leave to the bottom of the salad bowl, mix the kohlrabi and yogurt mix well and add on top.
+Add the leaves to the bottom of the salad bowl.
+Mix the kohlrabi and yogurt well and add them on top.
 Sprinkle with sumac.

 Or

 Add the salad leaves to a salad bowl.
-Add the chopped kohlrabi in a layer and smother the dressing on top.
+Layer the chopped kohlrabi and smother the dressing on top.
 Sprinkle with sumac powder.

 • Facebook